Probing transition rates, nuclear moments and electric dipole polarizability in nobelium using multireference FSRCC and PRCC theories: Results and Discussion

 \subsection{Electric dipole polarizability}

 In Table \ref{final-alpha}, we have provided the final value of $\alpha$ for the ground state, $^1S_0$, of Yb and No computed using PRCC theory.
-To understand the trend of electron correlations embedded in PRCC theory, we have provided the separate contributions at different level of the theory.
-DF represents the Dirac-Fock contribution and, as to be expected, have the dominant contribution.
-Contribution from it is calculated by replacing $\mathbf{T}^{(1)}$ and $\bar{\mathbf{D}}$ in Eq. (\ref{dbar}) with a bare dipole operator, ${\mathbf{D}}$.
+To understand the trend of electron correlations embedded in PRCC theory, we have provided separate contributions at different levels of the theory.
+DF represents the Dirac-Fock contribution and, as to be expected, has the dominant contribution.
+The contribution is calculated by replacing $\mathbf{T}^{(1)}$ and $\bar{\mathbf{D}}$ in Eq. (\ref{dbar}) with bare dipole operators.
 For both the atoms, the DF values are smaller than the final $\alpha$.
-We observed DF contributions of $\approx$ 88 and 96\% of the total value for Yb and No, respectively.
-The term PRCC refers to the contribution from perturbed relativistic couple-cluster where residual Coulomb interaction is accounted to all orders and the effect of external electric field is considered up to the first order of perturbation.
-The term PRCC(T) includes the contribution from perturbative triples.
-The term PRCC(T)+Breit+QED includes the contributions from Breit and QED corrections along with perturbative triples.
-And the term {\em Estimated} refers to the estimated cumulative contribution from $i$, $j$ and $k$-high symmetry orbitals.
+We observe DF contributions of $\approx$ 88\% and 96\% of the total value for Yb and No, respectively.
+The PRCC refers to the contribution from perturbed relativistic coupled-cluster theory where residual Coulomb interaction is accounted to all orders and the effect of external electric field is considered up to the first-order of perturbation.
+The PRCC(T) includes the contribution from perturbative triples.
+The PRCC(T)+Breit+QED includes the contributions from Breit and QED corrections along with perturbative triples.
+And the term {\em Estimated} refers to the estimated cumulative contribution from $i$, $j$ and $k$ symmetry orbitals.

-For Yb, our recommended value of $\alpha$ is within the error bar of the experimental values \cite{lei-15, beloy-12}.
-In terms of other theory calculations, $\alpha$ for ground state of Yb is calculated using various methods such as relativistic coupled-cluster (RCC) \cite{sahoo-08,peter-09,buchachenko-11,zhang-09, buchachenko-06,buchachenko-06, zhang-07,sahoo-18}, CI+MBPT \cite{dzuba-10,dzuba-14a,safronova-12}, CI+all-order \cite{dzuba-14}, R-RPA \cite{dzuba-16} and DFT \cite{yoshizawa-16,xchu-07, martin-16}.
-However, there is a large variation in the $\alpha$ values reported using RCC theory and also across other methods.
-For example, the value reported in Ref. \cite{sahoo-18} is $\approx$ $12$\% smaller than Ref. \cite{buchachenko-06}.
+For Yb, our recommended value of $\alpha$ is within the experimental uncertainty \cite{lei-15, beloy-12}.
+In terms of other theory calculations, $\alpha$ for ground state of Yb is calculated using various methods such as relativistic coupled-cluster (RCC) \cite{sahoo-08,peter-09,buchachenko-11,zhang-09, buchachenko-06,buchachenko-06, zhang-07,sahoo-18}, CI+MBPT \cite{dzuba-10,dzuba-14a,safronova-12}, CI+all-order \cite{dzuba-14}, RPA \cite{dzuba-16} and DFT \cite{yoshizawa-16,xchu-07, martin-16}.
+However, there is a large variation in the $\alpha$ values reported using RCC theories and also across other methods.
+For example, the value reported in Ref. \cite{sahoo-18} is $\approx$ $12$\% smaller than Ref. \cite{buchachenko-06}, while both of these works have used CCSD(T) method.
 Our recommended value 142.2$\pm$4.1 is consistent with most of the RCC based calculations.
 Our result is also consistent with CI+MBPT and based calculations \cite{dzuba-10,dzuba-14a,safronova-12}.